 A marriage between an uncle and a niece or between an aunt and a nephew, including half-blood relations.

 When it comes to wedding planning logistics, it’s normal to have plenty of questions.
-Fortunately, the wedding experts at Zola are always happy to help turn clouds of confusion into big, clear, sunny Montana skies.
-Here, a helpful list of frequently asked questions:
+Fortunately, the wedding experts at Zola are always happy to help turn clouds of confusion into big, clear, sunny Montana skies:

-If you’re planning to marry in Montana, you can keep things simple: File for marriage in Montana.
-Your marriage is bound to the location of the ceremony and the clerk’s office where you filed.
-It doesn’t have to be any more complicated than that.
-Just remember: The marriage license has to be returned to the same clerk’s office that issued the license in the first place.
+If you’re planning to marry in Montana, file for marriage in Montana.
+Your marriage is bound to the location of the ceremony and the county clerk’s office where you filed.
+And remember: The marriage license has to be returned to the same clerk’s office that issued the license in the first place.

-Because a Montana marriage license is only valid for 180 days after its issuance, plan ahead to make sure your application is still valid by the time your big day rolls around.
-Our advice?
-Procure your marriage license two to three months in advance—it’s one more thing you can check off your list a little sooner to make the planning process a little easier.
+Because a Montana marriage license is only valid for 180 days after its issuance, plan ahead—between two and three months before your wedding day—to make sure your application is still valid by the time your big day rolls around.

 After you receive your marriage license, you have 180 days until the license becomes invalid.
 As long as no one gets cold feet before the ceremony, a signed marriage license simply has to be returned to that same clerk’s office that issued it originally in order to be registered.